A Bathurst winner and two-time Dunlop Super2 Series champ, Paul Dumbrell stepped back from Supercars competition in 2019.

 It followed seven years as Jamie Whincup's partner in the enduros, largely accompanied by Super2 campaigns in ex-Triple Eight Commodores with Eggleston Motorsport.

-Despite making his Supercars debut in 1999 at the tender age of 16, Dumbrell first competed in Super2 in 2001, finishing runner-up on debut.
+After making his Supercars debut in 1999 at the tender age of 16, Dumbrell first competed in Super2 in 2001, finishing runner-up on debut.

 He earned his maiden title the following year before being signed to replace Russell Ingall at Larry Perkins’ Holden Commodore squad in 2003.